yldgio/win-bitbucket-runner-setup/README.md

-# install bitbucket runner on Windows
+# Install Bitbucket Runner on Windows

 ## Prerequisites

-Checkout the official docs and verify all dependencies are met:
+Check out the official docs and verify all dependencies are met:
 [Set up runners for Windows](https://support.atlassian.com/bitbucket-cloud/docs/set-up-runners-for-windows/)

-from administrator powershell console, run: `.\Insall-Prerequisites.ps1`
+From administrator PowerShell console, run: `.\Install-Prerequisites.ps1`

-this should install the prerequisites defined in [choco-packages](choco-packages.config)
+This should install the prerequisites defined in [choco-packages](choco-packages.config)

 ## Configure and Prepare Runner

-On the Bitbucket cloud web app, from the Runner secion in the repository/workspace settings, add a runner and follow the wizard steps, untill the powershell script step.
+On the Bitbucket cloud web app, from the Runner section in the repository/workspace settings, add a runner and follow the wizard steps until the PowerShell script step.

-Copy the `start.ps1` line, take note of parameters (account, repository, runner uuid and authentication).
+Copy the `start.ps1` line and take note of parameters (account, repository, runner UUID and authentication).

-## Running the runner
+## Running the Runner

-Open a powershell terminal in the folder where you would like to install the runner (ex: c:\users\your_user_name\runners) and download the latest version of the runner.
+Open a PowerShell terminal in the folder where you would like to install the runner (e.g., C:\Users\your_user_name\runners) and download the latest version of the runner.
 Example:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser